 SARs.
 An Eligible Individual will not recognize any taxable income upon the grant of a SAR, and the Company will not be entitled to take an income tax deduction at the time of such grant.
-An Eligible Individual will recognize ordinary income for federal income tax purposes upon the exercise of a SAR under the 2018 Plan for cash, common stock or a combination of cash and common stock, and the amount of income that the Eligible Individual will recognize will depend on the amount of cash, if any, and the fair market value of the common stock, if any, that the Eligible Individual receives as a result of such exercise.
+An Eligible Individual will recognize ordinary income for federal income tax purposes upon the exercise of a SAR under the 2018 Plan for cash, common stock or a combination of cash and common stock, and the amount of income that the Eligible Individual will receives as a result of such exercise.
 The Company generally will be entitled to a federal income tax deduction in an amount equal to the ordinary income recognized by the Eligible Individual in the same taxable year in which the Eligible Individual recognizes such income, if the Company satisfies applicable federal income tax reporting requirements.